-“I have struggled for many years with a substance addiction.
-I have decided that the most important thing I can do right now is to take care of my problem.
-I have disclosed that decision to the company, and we mutually agreed that it was appropriate that I resign.
-I will always appreciate the human understanding and warmth that Bob displayed here and always.
-I come to this public disclosure with embarrassment, trepidation and a feeling of having let others I care about down.
-As I deal with this issue and what it means to me and my family, I ask for appropriate privacy and a little understanding.
+“I have struggled for many years with a substance addiction… [and] have decided that the most important thing I can do right now is to take care of my problem.
+I have disclosed that decision to the company, and we mutually agreed that it was appropriate that I resign… As I deal with this issue… I ask for appropriate privacy and a little understanding.
 To my colleagues at ESPN, it has been a privilege.
 I take great pride in your accomplishments and have complete confidence in your collective ability to continue ESPN’s success.”

-Although Skipper has made it clear that he resigned to focus on addiction recovery, no further details about his condition have been brought to light.
+Although Skipper has made it clear that he resigned to focus on addiction recovery, no further details about his condition have been released to the public.
 However, Skipper did reveal in a mass email to employees that he has “struggled for many years with [his] substance addiction.”

 The Response from Colleagues and Friends

-George Bodenheimer, the former president of ESPN from 1998 to 2011, is stepping in as the acting chairman for the next 90 days to help Disney chairman and chief executive officer Bob Iger find a replacement for Skipper.
+George Bodenheimer, the former president of ESPN from 1998 to 2011, is stepping in as the acting chairman for the next 90 days.
+This will help Disney chairman and chief executive officer Bob Iger find a replacement for Skipper.
 When asked about Skipper’s decision to step down as president of ESPN, Bodenheimer had this to say: